BestTimesToVisit.com Logo

 culture

 Embrace the 'tranquilo' vibe!
-Things might not always run on a strict schedule, so patience is a virtue.
-Learning a few basic Spanish phrases like 'Buenos días,' 'Gracias,' and 'Por favor' goes a long way and is greatly appreciated by locals.
-Don't be surprised if people are curious and friendly – a smile and a polite greeting are always welcome.
+Things might not always run on a strict schedule, so patience is key.
+A friendly 'buenos días' or 'buenas tardes' goes a long way, and learning a few basic Spanish phrases will be greatly appreciated by locals.

 food